sebastian-silaghi/Analog-Interface-for-ADC-input/README.md

 ## Tools

-The circuit design, simulations and practical implementation were performed using:
+The circuit design and simulations were performed using:

 - LTspice

+and the practical implementation and corresponding testing were made using:

 - Scopy

 ---